miniblog/engine/README.md

 ## Props :clap:

+- [Mike Mai](https://mikemai.net/) ([@mikemai2awesome](https://github.com/mikemai2awesome)) for [Typesettings.css](https://mikemai.net/typesettings/), his elegant, lightweight design system, which provides the face of the Miniblog app.
 - [Steve Hobbs](https://www.iamstevehobbs.com/) ([@shoobzy](https://github.com/shoobzy)), my most excellent designer colleague, for making the Miniblog logo a very smart reality.
 - Karyl Gilbertson ([@paintedsky](https://github.com/paintedsky)) for his excellent minimal app, [Dead Simple Blog](https://github.com/paintedsky/dead-simple-blog), which provided some of the inspiration for Miniblog.
-Check it out if you're at all interested because it may suit you better.
+Check it out if you're at all interested, because it may suit you better.